cunnie/docs/kubernetes.md

 ```

 Docker Desktop installs `kubectl` in `/usr/local/bin`, conflicting with
 homebrew.
-Docker's decision is, we feel, a case of overreach, and it's a stale,
+Docker's decision is, we feel, a case of overreach.
+Furthermore,
-older version, so we clobber it.
+Docker installs a stale, older version of `kubectl`, so we clobber it.

 ```
 brew install kubectl
 brew link --overwrite kubernetes-cli
 ```

+Firewall: we want to allow inbound ICMP, TCP 22, TCP 6443.

 Let's also install [`govc`](https://github.com/vmware/govmomi/tree/master/govc),
 a VMware took for managing vSphere environments: